2026 Thematic Show: “Macro/Micro”

 4.)
 Include preferred social media handles/links, website or contact info for promotion.
 These links will be included on the wall labels.

 5.)
-We will not be including artist statements or biographies in the exhibit material.
+We will be including brief one paragraph artist statements or and one paragraph biographies in the exhibit material for a digital catalog.

 6.)
 If you would like to leave business cards at AVA during the exhibit, bring them with you at the time of delivery.